andrewvergel/finetuning-axoloti/README.md

 ## 6. Create a Sample Dataset

 Axolotl expects datasets in JSONL format.
+When using `type: alpaca` in the config, each line must follow the Alpaca format with three fields:

+- `instruction`: The task or question
+- `input`: Additional context (can be an empty string `""` if not needed)
+- `output`: The expected response

 Create the file: